Optimizing wheel loader performance -- an end-to-end approach: Results

 The evolution of the loaded mass, time, and work over 15 loading cycles is shown in Fig.~\ref{fig:opt_seq_greedy}, and the net result is listed in Table~\ref{tab:opt_seq_greedy_sum}.
 The greedy strategy performs the best on average and in total.
 The nominal strategy's performance drops over time, suggesting that the pile state is deteriorating.

 The greedy strategy is 8\,\% more productive and energy efficient than the nominal strategy, using nearly the same time to complete 15 cycles.
-The maximum loading strategy is only 1\,\% more productive than the greedy strategy in loading tasks but spends around 8\,\% more time and energy during V-turns.
-The analysis also demonstrates that the evaluation function works effectively.
+The maximum loading strategy is 1\,\% more productive than the greedy strategy in loading tasks but spends around 8\,\% more time and energy during V-turns.
+That is an expected result, as transportation time and energy do not contribute to the evaluation function of the maximum loading strategy.
+The analysis demonstrates that the evaluation function works effectively.